Master of Biotechnology in Biotechnology

 If the program requires the advisory committee to include at least one external member – with an appointment to a department other than the student’s major department – and the substitution is for the sole external member of the advisory committee, then the substitute must also be external to the student’s major department.
 In extenuating circumstances, with approval of the Graduate and Professional School, an exception to this requirement may be granted.

-A Master of Biotechnology student does not qualify to petition for an exemption from the final exam.
+A Master of Biotechnology student does not qualify to petition for an exemption from the final examination.

 Additional Requirements